sangria-graphql/sangria-graphql.github.io/learn.md

     description = "User permissions")))
 ```

-You can use `@GraphQLDefault` as well as normal Scala default values to provide a default value for an `InputField`. `@GraphQLDefault` annotation will be used as a default of both are defined.
+You can use `@GraphQLDefault` as well as normal Scala default values to provide a default value for an `InputField`.
+The `@GraphQLDefault` annotation will be used as a default of both are defined.

 ### EnumType Derivation

 `deriveEnumType` supports Scala `Enumeration` as well as sealed hierarchies of case objects.

 First let's look at `Enumeration` example: